 The wax filter helps keep earwax away from the components of the hearing aid.
 You must replace it on a regular basis.
-Consult your hearing care professional for advice on how often you need to do this.
-It will depend on how much earwax your ears produce.
+Consult your hearing care professional for advice on how often you need to change them.
+It will depend on how much wax your ears produce.

 If you wear a dome, remove it before following this process for replacing the wax filter.
+See "Changing your hearing aid domes", page 45.

-You will need your box of wax filter tools
+You will need your box of wax filter tools.